chakra-ui/chakra-ui-docs/CONTRIBUTING.md

 3. Make and commit your changes following the
    [commit convention](https://github.com/chakra-ui/chakra-ui-docs/blob/main/CONTRIBUTING.md#commit-convention).
-   As you develop, you can run `yarn lint` to make sure everything works as expected.
-Please note that you might have to run `yarn` first in order to install all dependencies.
+   As you develop, you can run `pnpm lint` to make sure everything works as expected.
+Please note that you might have to run `pnpm` first in order to install all dependencies.

 ## Want to write a blog post or tutorial